 Many of the most valuable areas for wildlife are also the most beautiful.
 Consequently, people want to spend time there and understandably, they often want to take their four-legged friends with them.
 The presence of dogs can cause problems for wildlife and habitats, so how can these issues be managed successfully so that conflicting needs are balanced?
 Kate Priestman finds out more…

 As an outdoor pursuit, dog walking is right up there as one of the most popular activities.
-It is good for human health and well being, and it encourages people outside enjoying their surroundings and experiencing nature first hand, which contributes towards a greater understanding of the natural world.
+It is good for human health and well-being, and it encourages people to be outside, enjoying their surroundings and experiencing nature first hand, which contributes towards a greater understanding of the natural world.

 However, dogs and conservation objectives don’t always mix too well and there is no doubt that dogs can cause significant problems; those that are allowed off-lead for example, cover considerably more ground than the route of a footpath, so their effects can be widespread.

-Uncontrolled off-lead activity can result in significant disturbance of species, particularly ground-nesting birds and reptiles.
-Studies have shown that even when a dog is on a lead, the presence of the animal can result in the altered behaviour of birds and other species, this can cause ground-nesting birds to leave the nest, resulting in the loss of young birds.
+Uncontrolled off-lead activity can result in a significant disturbance of species, particularly ground-nesting birds and reptiles.
+Studies have shown that even when a dog is on a lead, their presence can result in the altered behaviour of birds and other species; this can cause ground-nesting birds to leave the nest, resulting in the loss of young birds.

-Dogs have been shown to cause a greater behavioural reaction than walkers alone – a study in 2009 by the University of Hull for the Humber Nature Partnership, revealed that dog walking caused significant disruption to water birds, with off-lead dogs causing more disruption than any other activity on the Humber coast except for low-flying jet aircraft, which had the same category of severe disruption.
+Dogs have been shown to cause a greater behavioural reaction than walkers alone – a study in 2009 by the University of Hull for the Humber Nature Partnership, revealed that dog walking caused significant disruption to water birds.
+They found that off-lead dogs were causing more disruption than any other activity on the Humber coast, except for low-flying jet aircraft, which had the same category of severe disruption.
 The disturbance was shown to have a significant adverse effect on the time that birds spent foraging for food.

-In 2007, a study of woodland trails was undertaken by the University of New South Wales (Dr Peter Banks and Jessica Bryant), which showed that dog walking caused a 41% reduction in the numbers of individual birds detected and a 35% reduction in species richness compared with untreated controls, while disturbance from humans walking alone was typically less than half that of dogs.
+In 2007, a study of woodland trails was undertaken by the University of New South Wales (Dr Peter Banks and Jessica Bryant), which showed that dog walking caused a 41% reduction in the individual birds detected and a 35% reduction in species richness, when compared with untreated controls.
+Disturbance from humans walking alone was typically less than half that of dogs.
 In addition to disturbance, some dogs have a high prey drive and can chase and even kill animals if not closely monitored and controlled.

 Habitats and plant species can also be affected.
 Off-lead activity can lead to physical damage of habitat through the trampling of vegetation, which can adversely damage more fragile species of plants.

 There are, however, ways to reduce the problems that dogs can cause for wildlife.
-In the most sensitive areas, the presence of dogs can be eliminated entirely, by not allowing people to bring dogs to the site with them at all.
+In the most sensitive areas, the presence of dogs can be eliminated entirely, by not allowing people to bring dogs to the site.
 On less sensitive areas, open access/permissive access may be more appropriate.

-The provision and location of infrastructure such as car parks, paths, viewpoints and interpretation facilities need carefully consideration, in addition to measures such as signage and screening.
+The provision and location of infrastructure such as car parks, paths, viewpoints and interpretation facilities need careful consideration, in addition to measures such as signage and screening.